|Home | All about Doy Bags | Slide show | Contact us|

 Doy Bags are a range of bags, purses and accessories made from recycled juice packs - non-biodegradable foil and plastic packaging that would otherwise go into landfill sites and incinerators.

-The juice packs come in a large number of fruity flavors, such as the ever popular Drysdale and Sunkist Tutti-Fruitti ranges, which are mixed and matched to create a huge variety of colorful bags.
+The juice packs come in a large number of fruity flavours, such as the ever popular Drysdale and Sunkist Tutti-Fruitti ranges, which are mixed and matched to create a huge variety of colourful bags.
 There are Doy Bags made from recycled sauce packs, too: check out our Tomato Sauce bags.
 And for chocoholics we even have Choc-O bags!

 Doy Bags are produced and traded according to Fair Trade principles (see below).